INTERVIEW WITH Bor Simms

 RS : My mother got me interested in art.
 She didn’t have an art background but she’d seen an exhibition of the Abstract Expressionists and couldn’t stop saying how fantastic it was.
 She taught me to draw and I liked art as a subject at school.
 I did a foundation course but didn’t get a place at art college.
 I worked in a warehouse and went travelling to France and Africa before going to Sir John Cass in London to study Photography, and then to Farnham in Surrey to study Photography, Film and Television in 1983.

-At John Cass we were all mature students with completely different interests and it was a great, fertile environment.
-When I went to Farnham I found it oriented towards documentary, journalistic photography whereas I was interested in photography as fine art and left at the end of the first year.
+At John Cass we were all mature students with completely different interests and it was a great, diverse environment.
+When I went to Farnham I found it oriented towards journalistic photography when I was interested in photography as fine art and left at the end of the first year.

 Q. What were your early influences?